 No annual fee credit cards

-These cards are pretty self-explanatory, and tend to also be described as no-frills cards, or everyday days.
+These cards are pretty self-explanatory, and tend to also be described as no-frills cards or everyday cards.
 No annual fee cards do not charge the cardholder an annual account or card holding fee.
 They also come without ‘bells and whistles’ and will tend not to have features which are useful for travel.

 Typically, no annual fee credit cards will charge for currency conversion and will not entitle the user to rewards or come with travellers freebies.
 On the other hand, if you are only taking your credit card as an emergency card, don’t plan to use it frequently, or think that you won't benefit from rewards, not having to pay a high annual fee could be enough incentive to take this type of credit card with you on holiday.